lialb/BlackJack-2017/README.md

 # BlackJack-2017
-This is the first project I made completely individually.
+This is the first "big" project I made completely individually.
 I started learning programming and Java in Fall of 2017, and I made this project after a few months later.

 ## Overview